 Its keys were beautiful circles with nice lettering and silver rims, that you needed to push hard a long way to be rewarded with a ‘clack’ sound as the letter got printed through an ink ribbon which slowly moved as you typed.
 I liked replacing the ribbon and setting the typewriter’s bell to ring as I approached the edge of the paper.
 I typed away slowly enough to know beforehand that the next key would produce the bright ring, announcing that I could finish the word and push the cylinder back — with great satisfaction — using a lever which would also advance the paper to the next line.

 The typewriter had a label ‘Remington,’ which sounded rather extraordinarily in the Haná region of Moravia (the intriguing shape of letter “g” appears rarely in Czech), and little did I know that this corporation was partially responsible — besides gun production — for thrusting a very poor standard of the keyboard on the whole world.
 When I was a kid, “typing productivity” and “repetitive stress injuries” did not mean a thing; but that machine was the best toy I’ve ever had.

-This is the first article in the series Of Keyboards and Men, titled Childhood and filed in the Life category.
-The second, The Inventors deals with the History; and the final one, Dvorak vs. Colemak concentrates on the Technology.
+This is the first article in the series Of Keyboards and Men, in the Life category.
+The second, The Inventors deals with the history, and the final one, Dvorak vs. Colemak concentrates on the technology.